fentec-project/CiFEr/README.md

 under chosen-plaintext attacks (IND-CPA security).

 #### Attribute based encryption (ABE) schemes
 You will need to include headers from `abe` directory.
-There are two implemented
+There are three implemented
 schemes:
 * A ciphertext policy (CP) ABE scheme named FAME by _Agrawal and Chase_ ([paper](https://eprint.iacr.org/2017/807.pdf)) allowing encrypting a